awsdocs/aws-java-developer-guide-v2/doc_source/examples-pagination.rst

 ==================

 Build a :aws-java-class:`ListObjectsV2Request <services/s3/model/ListObjectsV2Request>`
 and provide a bucket name.
-You can optionally provide the max number of keys to retrieve at a time.
+Optionally you can provide the maximum number of keys to retrieve at one time.
 Pass it to the |s3client|'s :methodname:`listObjectsV2Iterable` method.
 This method returns a :aws-java-class:`ListObjectsV2Paginator <services/s3/paginators/ListObjectsV2Paginator>`
-object which is an iterable of the :aws-java-class:`ListObjectsV2Response <services/s3/model/ListObjectsV2Response>` class.
+object, which is an iterable of the :aws-java-class:`ListObjectsV2Response <services/s3/model/ListObjectsV2Response>` class.

 The first example demonstrates using the paginator object to iterate through all the response pages with the :methodname:`stream` method.
-You can directly stream over the response pages, convert the response stream to a stream of :aws-java-class:`S3Object <services/s3/model/S3Object>` content, then process the content of the |S3| object.
+You can directly stream over the response pages, convert the response stream to a stream of :aws-java-class:`S3Object <services/s3/model/S3Object>` content, and then process the content of the |S3| object.

 **Imports**